 Newer Next Generation Sequencing (NGS) technologies surpass ESTs with regard to the quantity of data produced and the accuracy of the resulting expression analysis.
-However, because ESTs are directly cloned from extracted mRNA and do not require assembly of fragments via algorithm, EST libraries often complement de novo assemblies as a means of verifying the quality and accuracy of an assembly.
+However, because ESTs are directly cloned from extracted mRNA and do not require assembly of fragments via algorithm, EST libraries often complement de novo assemblies to verifying the quality and accuracy of an assembly.

 Microarrays

-Microarrays are constructed by binding millions of oligonucleotide fragments bound to a glass slide either by photochemistry (Fodor et al. 1993) or technology similar to an inkjet printer (Allain et al. 2001).
-They can consist of RNA fragments representing key genes, tissues or sets of genes for medical diagnostics, genomic locations to observe nucleotide polymorphisms, methylation arrays (CHiP-on-chip) to examine gene regulation and methylation or sets of tiling arrays for sequencing whole genomes.
-Each microarray can only contain 6.5 million oligonucleotides on its surface, restricting their application to specific medical diagnostics, use in characterising small genomes such as bacteria, smaller transcriptomes or sets of common transcripts.
-Sets of microarrays can also be used to sequence smaller eukaryotic genomes such as Arabidopsis.
-Similar to ESTs, the requirement for a priori knowledge of oligonucleotides for microarray construction and analysis decreases their efficacy for discovering de novo or low count transcripts, although, similar related species can be used as an adjunct.
+Microarrays are constructed by binding millions of oligonucleotide fragments to a glass slide either by photochemistry (Fodor et al. 1993) or technology similar to a inkjet printer (Allain et al. 2001).
+The type of array is determined by its use:,RNA fragments representing key genes, tissues or sets of genes for medical diagnostics or genomic locations to observe nucleotide polymorphisms; methylation arrays (CHiP-on-chip) to examine gene regulation and methylation; or sets of tiling arrays for sequencing whole genomes.
+Each microarray is limited to 6.5 million oligonucleotides on its surface, restricting their application to specific medical diagnostics, use in characterising small genomes such as bacteria, smaller transcriptomes or sets of common transcripts.
+Sets of microarrays can be used to sequence smaller eukaryotic genomes such as Arabidopsis.
+Like ESTs, the requirement for a priori knowledge of oligonucleotides for microarray construction and analysis decreases their efficacy for discovering de novo or low count transcripts.
+As a result, similar related species may be used as an adjunct.

 Next Generation Sequencing

-In the last 15 years, Next Generation Sequencing (NGS) has expanded the quantity of information available to scientists to levels never before seen at an ever decreasing cost (see figure x below).
+In the last 15 years, Next Generation Sequencing (NGS) has expanded the quantity and quality of information available to levels never before seen in less time and at an ever decreasing cost (see figure x below).

-<insert figure Sequencing Costs and cost per genome (Wetterstrand 2014) >
+<insert Figure Sequencing Costs and cost per genome (Wetterstrand 2014) >

 Illumina Paired End (PE) sequencing is one of the most widespread sequencing technologies used today.
 It takes a DNA (or cDNA synthesised from RNA) sample and randomly fragments it.
 These fragments are filtered by length, oligonucleotide adaptors ligated to each end of the fragment and the entire fragment amplified.
 These lengths of double stranded DNA are denatured and run through a capillary tube containing oligonucleotides complementary to the adaptors. <use (Bentley et al. 2008)> A single lane on an Illumina HiSeq 2500 sequencer produces between 240 and 300 million reads of 100 bp length (approximately 24 Gnt to 30 Gnt) in under 48 hours .
 Even on the lower end Illumina MiSeq (a low end sequencer using Illumina technology), 20 million reads of 75 bp length (approximately 1.5 Gnt) can be produced in around the same time, but at a much lower cost to run when compared to the HiSeq 2500 (Quail et al. 2012). <link to next sentence.
 Something about assembly of sequences?>

-An Illumina protocol for sequencing genomic DNA for the purposes of increasing the quality of an assembly is Mate Pair sequencing.
-This protocol does not produce long reads, but instead, produces pairs of reads with an insert length of several thousand nucleotides (Illumina 2012).
-While this sequencing methodology is unsuitable for transcriptomic DNA, it is swell suited for scaffolding contigs from a de novo genomic assembly together and orienting them in relation to one another (see “Creating a de novo assembly” below).
-In general, the error rates for PE Illumina sequencing is quite low, with a reported error rate of 0.26% for the HiSeq (that is, approximately 1 error in every 385 nt) and 0.8% for the MiSeq (1 error in every 125 nt) (Quail et al. 2012).
+Mate Pair sequencing is an Illumina protocol which increases/improves the quality of an assembly for sequencing genomic DNA.
+This protocol does not produce long reads, instead it produces pairs of reads with an insert length of several thousand nucleotides (Illumina 2012).
+While this sequencing methodology is unsuitable for transcriptomic DNA, it is well suited for scaffolding contigs from a de novo genomic assembly together and orienting them in relation to one another (see ‘Creating a de novo assembly’).
+In general, the error rates for PE Illumina sequencing is quite low, with a reported error rate of 0.26% for the HiSeq (approximately 1 error in every 385 nt) and 0.8% for the MiSeq (1 error in every 125 nt) (Quail et al. 2012).